amourayuba/Halo_structure/README.md

 sbatch script to run on compute canada.
 Array job, parameter is the list of simulation indices.
 Can run with #SBATCH --array=x, y, z if one wants to do it for only simulation indices x, y, z Second parameter is the minimum halo mass to consider.

+### 2) Measuring structural properties for each halos ./structural_properties

+#### *) fits2d.py
+Functions calculating different halo properties, 3D or 2D.
+These will be used to

+#### *) get_2d_3d_props.py
+For a given simulation id, and mass lim, will calculate and save a set of 2D and 3D proprties of halos.
+First set the simulation folder in the variable folder

+Files required in the folder "folder":
+{sim}_prefixes.txt : list of AHF file prefiexes /folder/AHF/halos/*_AHF_halos : AHF halo files of the form {prefix}_AHF_halos
+folder/parts_near_halos*.npy : particle in halos files generated through particles_in_halos scripts

+outputs:
+###### props3D*.npy :
+list of 3D halo property, each element (represents a halo) has the following components:
+*) conc3d: concentration parameter found through the 3D fit of the density profile *) chirho3d: array of two elements.
+1) result of fits2d chi_square function, 2 result of the log_chi_square function.
+Both
+for the 3d density profile, fitted vs real one.
+*) chim3d: same as chirho3d for the mass profile instead of density profiles

+###### props2D*.npy
+list of 2D projected halo property, each element (represents a halo) has the following components:
+*) conc2d: concentration parameter found through the 2D fit of the projected density profile *) chirho2d: array of two elements.
+1) result of fits2d chi_square function, 2 result of the log_chi_square function.
+Both
+for the 2d projected density profile, fitted vs real one.
+*) chim2d same as chirho2d for the mass profile instead of density profiles *) axs2d 2d axis ratio between the second and first major axis, gives ellipticity in the x-y plane *) vecs2d vectors major axes direction in the x-y plane *) mboff2d distance between the most bound particle and density peak of the halo in the x-y plane *) com2d distance between the centre of mass of the halo and peak of the density profile in the x-y plane

+#### *) job_2d_3d_props.sh
+sbatch script to run on compute canada.
+Array job, parameter is the list of simulation indices.
+Can run with #SBATCH --array=x, y, z if one wants to do it for only simulation indices x, y, z Second parameter is the minimum halo mass to consider.
+Need to set up a python environment, and install the relevent packages.